 When it comes to saving money and conserving resources at home, toilets are an underrated source.
-One person who knows all about the impact of a high-efficiency toilet is Patty Stoffelen.
-As the Merchant for Toilets and Toilet Seats at The Home Depot, Patty has likely bought, studied and tested more toilets than anyone in the world.
-We’ve asked her to tell us about the latest toilet technology and share her picks for the best toilets for saving water and money.
+One person who knows all about the impact of a high-efficiency toilet is Patty Stoffelen, Merchant for Toilets and Toilet Seats at The Home Depot.
+She shares the latest toilet technology and the best toilets for saving water and money.

 EA: Welcome to Eco Actions, Patty.
 Tell us what you do at The Home Depot, and about how you came into this role.